Lake Tahoe Dam: Newlands Project

 In 1909, the Newlands Project set out to obtain the rights to the Tahoe Dam, which at that point had been owned by Truckee River General Electric Company.
 Although an agreement was not fully reached until June 4, 1915, rights of ownership for Tahoe Dam were given to the US government.
 Rights to control Tahoe Dam and some 14 acres surrounding the outlet was purchased for a total of $139,500 by the federal government.
 Prior to this change of ownership, both the Truckee River General Electric and the USBR contributed to the replacement of the small original rock-filled wooden dam with a more sustainable concrete slab and buttress structure dam.
-Tahoe Dam was slightly modernized in 1987 by the Safety of Dams Program, and it is this version of the dam which still in operation today.
+Tahoe Dam was slightly modernized in 1987 by the Safety of Dams Program, and it is this version of the dam which is still in operation today.

 In total, the Newlands Project led to the creation of many irrigation systems within Nevada and California including: